Insurance Claims Evaluation Business License in Dubai

 Dubai's insurance sector is one of the fastest-growing financial services markets in the Middle East, with gross written premiums exceeding AED 50 billion in recent years and steady demand for specialist claims handling expertise.
 As businesses and individuals across the UAE expand their exposure to complex risks, the need for qualified claims evaluators, loss adjusters, and risk assessors has never been greater.
 Establishing an Insurance Claims Evaluation business in Dubai under Activity Code 6621.01 at Dubai South Business Hub Free Zone offers a structured, compliant, and commercially attractive pathway into this high-value sector.

-What the Licence Covers
+What the License Covers

-The Insurance Claims Evaluation Business Licence falls under the Financial category and is classified under Activity Code 6621.01.
+The Insurance Claims Evaluation Business License falls under the Financial category and is classified under Activity Code 6621.01.
 It authorises a company to conduct a defined range of professional services within the insurance value chain, including:

 Assessing insurance claims: Reviewing submitted claims to determine validity, coverage applicability, and settlement value.